papay0/papay0.github.io/src/pages/hackathons-mentor/index.md

 I was a mentor at a Hackathon hosted at Uber HQ in February 2020.
 Out of nowhere, I ended up teaching & doing workshop about introduction to iOS development to a group of students.
 The group seemed to love it, especially one person who was asking the right questions, all the time.
-Most of the people wanted to learn how to make an iOS app in order to deliver for the Hackathon, but a person in particular wanted to understand, really understand things.
+Most of the people wanted to learn how to make an iOS app in order to deliver for the Hackathon (which is great & totally fine!), but a person in particular wanted to understand, really understand things.
 Most of them almost never programmed before.
-I absolutely loved explaining complex things in a simple way, and see the happiness in their faces when they clicked on RUN and they had their first iOS app ever! 😍
+I absolutely loved explaining `complex things in a simple way`, and see the happiness in their faces when they clicked on RUN and they had their first iOS app ever! 😍
-In total, I was helping 3 groups to get started with iOS.

 At the end of the Hackathon I received the following message from the person who, I felt, really wanted to learn iOS development:

 _“Hi again Arthur!
 I just wanted to update you that we were able to finish a prototype of our app EcoBud.
 We also won Director's Choice Award: Best Environmental Hack.
 Thank you for helping us get started and teaching us the basics.
 I’m inspired by you to continue learning iOS app dev :) have a great weekend!”_

-I almost wanted to cry 😭, from 0 to learning so much and receiving an award in 24 hours, that's insane!
+I almost wanted to cry 😭, from `0` to `learning so much and receiving an award` in 24 hours, that's insane!

 So I asked her if she wanted me to mentor her outside of the Hackathon, by providing learning resources etc, and maybe check on her ~ once a month: she accepted.

-It's been approximately 3 months since the Hackathon, you wanna know what she did during that time?
+It's been approximately 3 months since the Hackathon, you wanna know what she did during that time? _I can already tell you this person is super impressive!_
 - She is now participating to other online Hackathons (COVID...) and won some!
-- She is doing iOS developement 3 to 4 hours a day & she loves it!
+- She is doing iOS development 3 to 4 hours a day & she loves it!
 She is learning different architectures, ARKit, CreateML 🤯
-- And the big news, she is starting her Computer Science degree at Stanford University in a few months...
+- And the big news, `she is starting her Computer Science degree at Stanford University in a few months`...
 WOW!!

-This makes me even more want to cry, in ~ 3 months she went from 0 to creating apps and being accepted at Stanford University!
+This makes me even more want to cry, in ~ 3 months she went from `0` to `creating apps and being accepted at Stanford University` to pursue a career in Computer Science!

-I have the feeling that I had a very positive impact in her life and that is an amazing feeling! 😃
+I have the feeling that I had a positive impact in her life by helping a tiny bit and that is an amazing feeling! 😃
+I'm super impressed by her, she just did not stop, found a passion, kept going, tried, and honestly she did not ask for help either.
+I just provided the initial help/resources and she did everything by herself! 👏

 --------------------